 Your LPs will come from diverse backgrounds.
 They’ll be from different countries and states, might hold different political views, and originate from different cultures.
 This might cause communication hurdles, and when things don’t go as planned, a professional can help.
 To maintain relationships, and avoid creating a bad name for yourself, avoid litigation against your LPs, even if things go south.
 Try hiring a mediator first, or an arbitrator as a last resort.

 Communicate wins and challenges frequently.

 But the truth is, most investors don’t want to know everything going on in your office.
-So, consolidate your update to a few relevant highlights and lowlights.
+So, consolidate your update into a few relevant highlights and lowlights.

 Highlights can include a few wins, like new partnerships, exciting deals or noteworthy new customers, recent major deals closed, or key leadership changes.
 Also, if poor portfolio performance or disappointing exits occur, put that in your lowlights report as well, as transparency is key.
 With your bad news, appearing strong and presenting alternate strategies is advised.

 That said, investor reporting can differ from one company to another, but there’s one thing all LPs look for when hearing updates on their investments: KPI updates.